EverMCServer/vscode-BetonQuest/README.md

         // ...
         ```

 1. If you want to test run the project.
-You need to install [Node.js](https://nodejs.org/en/download).
-After that just reload your VSCode and hit `F5`.
+You need to install [Node.js](https://nodejs.org/en/download) and do `npm install`.
+After that just reload your VSCode then hit `F5`.

 1. Push your codes